MathieuNls/bianca/bianca.md

 We do so by checking the block's beginning and ending with a parentheses algorithms [@bultena1998eades].
 Then, we send these expanded changesets to TXL for block extraction and formalization.

+One important note about this database is that the process can be cold-started.
+A tool supporting BIANCA do not need to *wait* for a project to have issues and fixes to be efficient.
+Indeed, it can leverages the defect-commits and fix-commits of projects in the same clusters that already have an history.
+Consequently, BIANCA is applicable at the beginning of every project.
+The only requirement is to use a dependency manager.

 ## Analysing New Commits Using Pre-Commit Hooks {#sec:online}

 Each time a developer makes a commit, BIANCA intercepts it using a pre-commit hook,  extracts the corresponding code block (in a similar way as in the previous phase), and compares it to the code blocks of historical defect-commits.
 If there is a match then the new commit is deemed to be risky.
 A threshold $\alpha$ is used to assess the extent beyond which two commits are considered similar.
 The setting of $\alpha$ is discussed in the case study section.

 Pre-commit hooks are custom scripts set to fire off when certain important actions of the versionning process occur.
 There are two groups of hooks: client-side and server-side.
 Client-side hooks are triggered by operations such as committing and merging, whereas server-side hooks run on network operations such as receiving pushed commits.
 These hooks can be used for all sorts of reasons such as checking compliance with coding rules or automatic run of unit test suites.
-The pre-commit hook is run  before the developer types in a commit message.
+The pre-commit hook runs  before the developer specifies a commit message.
 It is used to inspect the modifications that are about to be committed.
 BIANCA is based on a set of bash and python scripts, and the entry point of these scripts lies in a pre-commit hook.
 These scripts intercept the commit and extract the corresponding code blocks.

 To compare the extracted blocks to the ones in the database, we resort to clone detection techniques, more specifically, text-based clone detection techniques.
 This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, i.e., a program that compiles.
 In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005], we selected NICAD as the main text-based method for comparing code blocks [@Cordy2011] for several reasons.
 First, NICAD is built on top of TXL, which we also used in the previous phase.
 Second, NICAD can detect Types 1, 2 and 3 software clones [@CoryKapser].
 Type 1 clones are copy-pasted blocks of code that only differ from each other in terms of non-code artefacts such as indentation, whitespaces, comments and so on.
 Type 2 clones are blocks of code that are syntactically identical except literals, identifiers, and types that can be modified.
 Also, Type 2 clones share the particularities of Type 1 about indentation, whitespaces, and comments.
 Type 3 clones are similar to Type 2 clones in terms of modification of literals, identifiers, types, indentation, whitespaces, and comments but also contain added or deleted code statements.
 BIANCA detects Type 3 clones since they can contain added or deleted code statements, which make them suitable for comparing commit code blocks.